October 13, 2025 (3mo ago) — last updated December 10, 2025 (1mo ago)

 A person looking at a clock with a thoughtful expression.

-Divine timing usually appears as subtle nudges rather than dramatic signs.
-One common indicator is synchronicity—those meaningful coincidences that seem too perfect to be random.
+Divine timing often appears as subtle nudges rather than dramatic signs.
+One common indicator is synchronicity — meaningful coincidences that seem too perfect to be random.
 Ever think of someone you haven’t spoken to for years, then get a call from them minutes later?
-Those moments can feel like gentle confirmations that you’re aligned.
+Those moments can feel like confirmations that you’re aligned.
 Carl Jung coined the term synchronicity to describe such meaningful coincidences1.

 Interpreting detours and closed doors

-Sometimes divine timing shows up as a closed door—a job you didn’t get or a relationship that ends.
-Seen through this lens, setbacks are often protection or redirection rather than failure.
-Many people look back and realize that a missed opportunity created space for something better.
+A closed door — a job you didn’t get or a relationship that ends — can be protection or redirection, not failure.
+Many people later see that a missed opportunity created space for something better.

 Tools to cultivate awareness